Skip to main content

 Ancourage Academy · JC · JC1

 JC1 H2 Literature tuition at Ancourage Academy in Singapore (Bishan & Woodlands) offers small groups of 3-6 learners, following Singapore's MOE A-Level syllabus.
 Weekly 2-hour lessons use our ESB methodology to build advanced skills in close reading, comparative analysis, critical frameworks, and evaluative essay writing across genres and periods.
-"Literary appreciation grows when students see texts not just as stories but as windows into human experience," explains our teaching faculty.
+"Great literature challenges students to think beyond the page and into the human condition," according to our educators.
 Our structured approach develops the analytical depth and expressive sophistication required for top A-Level performance.

 What Makes Us Different